Citywide Street Sweeping

-Citywide street sweeping has resumed for the season, and "No Parking" restrictions related to street cleaning are back in effect, as of March 1, 2022.
+On March 13, Citywide street sweeping resumed for the season; "No Parking" restrictions related to street cleaning are currently in effect.
 Please refer to street signs for specific hours and days of restrictions.

 In 2018, the City of Alexandria updated all street sweeping-related "No Parking" signage to lift restrictions between November and February, when street sweeping operations are suspended.
 Additionally, as of spring 2019, there are restrictions along Patrick and Henry Streets to allow for more regular street sweeping along these thoroughfares.

 Did you know that the City of Alexandria lifts "No Parking" restrictions related to street sweeping from November through February, allowing residents to remain parked on the street?